jsgroth/CoffeePSX/README.md

 * Accurate timing for memory writes (i.e. implementing the CPU write queue)
 * DMA timings and GPU draw timings; right now all DMAs and GPU commands finish instantly from software's perspective
 * PAL display and video timings; only NTSC is supported right now
-* Proper aspect ratio handling; the renderer currently simply stretches to fill the window (which defaults to an aspect-correct but small size)
 * SPU: Capture buffers, reverb FIR filter
 * Some CD-ROM functionality including infrequently used commands, audio report interrupts, and non-standard CD-XA audio modes
 * MDEC 4bpp/8bpp modes